recruitment drive

-How can you successfully manage a recruitment drive during company expansion?
+How can you successfully manage a recruitment drive?

 Employees provide a strong foundation for any business, especially during a period of expansion.
 If your business is growing then recruitment is going to be crucial to supporting that positive change and helping your organisation continue to thrive.
 However, managing a recruitment drive in the midst of an expansion can be challenge, which is why it needs to be carefully organised.